jessebmiller/fern/state/README.md

 Inspired by Nerium, a metadata driven storage system.

-a personal data warehouse and garage. for life.
+a personal data lake, warehouse, and garage. for life.

 ## Interface